Allocation Assist

 • Health Insurance Card (usually provided by employer)

-According to the UAE labor law, visa expenses must be borne by the employer.
+According to UAE labor law, visa expenses must be borne by the employer.

 Translation and Attestation of documents